smxi/acxi/README.txt

-README for acxi - a comand line audio file conversion tool
+README for acxi - a command line audio file conversion tool

 See acxi.changelog for changes.